metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/05-nft-payment.md

+---
+description: "Set the price of the mint as an NFT of a specified collection."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # NFT Payment

 The **NFT Payment** guard allows minting by charging the payer an NFT from a specified NFT collection.
 The NFT will be transfered to a predefined destination.